athervvidhate/MiniGit/readme.md

 ### Introduction to Persistence

 You may have noticed by now that you will need to a way to preserve the state of a program after it finishes running.
-The way this is accomplished is through the idea of **persistence**.
+The way this is accomplished is through the concept of **persistence**.
 For example, if your program writes contents to a file, the file will stay there even after the program finishes running.

 First, let's start with basic persistence: writing plain text to a file.